cypress-io/cypress/source/guides/references/browser-management.md

 Cypress generates its own isolated profile away from your regular browsing profile.
 This means things like `history` entries, `cookies`, and `3rd party extensions` from your regular browsing session will not affect Cypress.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Wait, I need my developer extensions such as React Dev Tools, Batarang, or Ember Inspector!"
+Wait, I need my developer extensions such as React Dev Tools, Batarang, or Ember Inspector!
-}
-[/block]
+{% endnote %}

 That's no problem - you simply have to reinstall them **once**.
 We'll continue to use this Cypress testing profile on subsequent launches so all of your configuration will automatically be preserved.
 Note that in the [Electron browser](#section-electron-browser), while it's possible to use the dev tools, it's not possible to install developer extensions.